ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 12. Apply the changes and save the settings.

+13. Click **OK** to go back to the Global Security page.

+14. Set **Standalone LDAP registry** as the current realm definition by clicking **Set as Current**.

-13. You will now need to restart the server.
+15. You will now need to restart the server.
 For this, you will need to return to your **ssh** session on the WebSphere Application Server instance.
 Perform the following commands to restart the server:

 `cd /opt/IBM/WebSphere/Profiles/DefaultAppSrv01/bin`
 `./stopServer.sh server1 -username wsadmin -password <YOUR PASSWORD>` where _<YOUR PASSWORD>_ is found on the service instance details page in Bluemix.
 `./startServer.sh server1`

-14. Now you will log back into the Admin Console but use a different set of credentials, now that we're connected to the remote LDAP as our user registry.
+16. Now you will log back into the Admin Console but use a different set of credentials, now that we're connected to the remote LDAP as our user registry.
 Use the credentials below to login to the Admin Console:

 **Username:** `uid=wasadmin,ou=caseinc,o=sample`
 **Password:** `websphereUser!`